 "The Government does recognise that work is needed to ensure that new building developments and the siting of new power lines take proper account of the 1998 ICNIRP exposure levels and the EU Recommendation and will work proactively with the electricity industry and local authorities to explore the incorporation of the international standards formally into the planning system."

 We are aware of just one case (download the inspector's report - pdf, 3MB) where a contrary view was taken in a planning issue.
 An Inspector ruled that planning permission should not be given for a development in Merton, South London, because it would bring a substation close to bedrooms.
 No actual field levels seem to have been provided, and there is no indication that the Inspector was aware of the existence of exposure limits.
 We presume (but, of course, cannot be certain) that if it was heard again now, with the clarity provided by the Written Ministerial Statement, permission would not have been refused on the same grounds.

 Until recently, we were not aware of any UK mortgage lender which has a policy of refusing mortgages for properties near overhead lines or on grounds of EMFs.
-In the last year, we have heard of at least two lenders with a policy on this topic, and a number of other lenders who may refuse mortgages in particular instances if there is electricity supply equipment close to the property.
+In the last year, however, we have heard of at least two lenders with a policy on this topic, and a number of other lenders who may refuse mortgages in particular instances if there is electricity supply equipment close to the property.
 We are talking to the relevant bodies about this.
 Many lenders do lend on properties close to electricity assets and maybe approaching another lender is an option worth trying if you have had a mortgage refused.
 If, however, you encounter any such problems, and wish to discuss the matter try contacting National Grid’s EMF unit who have experience of this and may be able to help you.

 Surveyors and the RICS 'red book'